isomerpages/govtech-stp/_periodic-commuting-arrangement/frequently-asked-questions.md

 #### 2. I am a Malaysian citizen and a Singapore Permanent Resident (PR) who is presently in Malaysia.
 Do I need to apply for a PCA pass to enter Singapore?

 Singapore PR with a valid Entry/Re-Entry Permit may return to Singapore without the need for any entry approval.
 They will be subject to the prevailing health control measures for Singapore PRs, which includes:
-- A COVID-19 Polymerase Chain Reaction Test (“PCR Test”) taken within 48 hours before departure at <b><a href="http://covid-19.moh.gov.my/garis-panduan/garis-panduan-kkm">a recognised or accredited laboratories in Malaysia</a></b>;
+- A COVID-19 Antigen Rapid Test ("ART Test") or Polymerase Chain Reaction Test (“PCR Test”) taken within 2 days of arrival in Singapore <b><a href="http://covid-19.moh.gov.my/garis-panduan/garis-panduan-kkm">a recognised or accredited laboratories in Malaysia</a></b>;
-- Serving 10-day Stay-Home Notice (SHN) at a declared SHN accommodation; and
+- Serving 7-day Stay-Home Notice (SHN) at a declared SHN accommodation; and
-- Exit PCR test on Day 10 of SHN.
+- Exit PCR test on Day 7 of SHN.

-Click <a href="/shn-and-swab-summary">here</a> and <a href="/sc-pr/overview">here</a> for more information.
+Click <a href="/sc-pr/overview">here</a> for more information on the prevailing measures for Singapore Citizens and PRs.

 Singapore PRs whose employer in Singapore is willing to facilitate their home leave in Malaysia may return to Singapore under the PCA.